bertrandvidal/parse_this/README.md

 Decorator
 ---------

-As a decorator `create_parser` will create an argument parser for a decorated function.
+As a decorator `create_parser` will create an argument parser for the decorated function.
 A `parser` attribute will be added to the method and can be used to parse the command line argument.